franciscocostalap/ChatRoom/Readme.md

 Server Side Functionalities:

-- **/shutdown [timeout]** - Clients are not forced the clients to exit.
+- **/shutdown [timeout]** - Clients are not forced to exit.
 Instead, the server will wait for the clients to exit for [timeout] milliseconds.
   After the timeout, the server will exit abruptly.